BethW83/Animal-Adoption-Capstone/README.md

 ### Content

 - Data sourced from Kaggle: https://www.kaggle.com/datasets/rabieelkharoua/predict-pet-adoption-status-dataset/data
+- The data is shared under the Creative Commons Licence: CC BY 4.0 International
 - https://doi.org/10.34740/kaggle/ds/5242440

 - The text for the Home page was taken from Wikipedia Article A